Ashita Dhawan

 Ashita Dhawan is an Indian television actress, known for her roles in Sapna Babul Ka...Bidaai, Ladies Special and Nazar.

 Career

 Ashita made her television debut in 2005 with Kesar that aired on StarPlus.
-She shot to fame with her performances in shows that includ Nazar and Yehh Jaadu Hai Jinn Ka, Sindoor Ki Keemat, Imlie, Dharam Patnii, and Yeh Rishta Kya Kehlata Hai.
+She shot to fame with her performances in shows that include Nazar and Yehh Jaadu Hai Jinn Ka, Sindoor Ki Keemat, Imlie, Dharam Patnii, and Yeh Rishta Kya Kehlata Hai.

 She is currently playing the role of Yashoda Awasthi in Dangal TV's show Sindoor Ki Keemat.

 In November 2022 she was cast for a role in the Balaji Telefilms’ new show Dharam Patnii.